by Saul McLeod published 2007, updated 2013

 * B.F.
 Skinner (1971) published his book Beyond Freedom and Dignity, where he argues that free will is an illusion.

 An obvious advantage of behaviourism is its ability to clearly define behaviour and to measure changes in behaviour.
 According to the law of parsimony, the fewer assumptions a theory makes, the better and the more credible it is.
 Behaviourism, therefore, looks for simple explanations of human behaviour from a very scientific standpoint.

 However, Humanism (e.g. Carl Rogers) rejects the scientific method of using experiments to measure and control variables because it creates an artificial environment and has low ecological validity.

 Humanistic psychology also assumes that humans have free will (personal agency) to make their own decisions in life and do not follow the deterministic laws of science.

 Humanism also rejects the nomothetic approach of behaviorism as they view humans as being unique and believe humans cannot be compared with animals (who aren’t susceptible to demand characteristics).
 This is known as an idiographic approach.

 The psychodynamic approach (Freud) criticizes behaviorism as it does not take into account the unconscious mind’s influence on behavior, and instead focuses on external observable behavior.
 Freud as rejects that idea that people are born a blank slate (tabula rasa) and states that people are born with instincts (e.g. eros and thanatos).

-Biological psychology Chromosomes and hormones (testosterone) influence our behavior too, in addition to the environment.
+Biological psychology states that all behavior has a physical / organic cause.
+They emphasise the role of nature over nurture.
+For example, chromosomes and hormones (testosterone) influence our behavior too, in addition to the environment.

-Cognitive psychology - Mediation processes occur between stimulus and response, such as memory, thinking, problem solving etc.
+Cognitive psychology states that mediation processes occur between stimulus and response, such as memory, thinking, problem solving etc.

 Learning: The Power of Association.